What really happens to plastic drink bottles you toss in your recycling bin | CBC News

 -

-By 2025, Nestle plans to use 15 per cent recycled content globally 35 per cent recycled content in its PET water bottles, up from the current Two per cent and five per cent respectively.
+By 2025, Nestle plans to use 15 per cent recycled content globally and 35 per cent recycled content in its PET water bottles, up from the current two per cent and five per cent, respectively.

 The Coca-Cola Company, Keurig Dr Pepper, and PepsiCo have also committed $100 million US to the American Beverage Association initiative called "Every Bottle Back" that aims to increase public awareness of recycling, modernize recycling infrastructure in the U.S., and reduce plastic use.